davidwarrington/translate/README.md

-# translate.js
+# @davidwarrington/translate

-translate.js allows strings nested inside JSON to be retrieved from a source object and rendered with variables.
+translate allows strings nested inside JSON to be retrieved from a source object and rendered with variables.
 It is designed to provide a consistent method for using translation strings within JS bundles and to replicate the Shopify Liquid `t` filter in Vue components.
 It is not tied to the Shopify environment, or to the browser.

 In the example below, `'cart.empty_warning'` would resolve to "Your cart is empty".
 ```js